 In Maths children are taught key skills rigorously and robustly.
 Skills are taught consistently from year to year to build confidence and mastery.
 Children are clear that Maths does not begin and end in the Maths lesson but applies continuously across the curriculum.
 All staff actively promote the value of essential Maths skills for life and give children ample opportunity to practice and consolidate their understanding in a wide variety of contexts.
 Staff actively seek out opportunities to include mathematical knowledge and understanding across the wider curriculum in an engaging and thought-provoking way.

 The computing curriculum is fully cross-curricular and discreet sessions are taught weekly from a robust and progressive scheme of work.
-The school offers many opportunities for pupils to apply their ICT knowledge and skills across the curriculum using a range of hand held classroom resources including individual laptops.
+The school offers many opportunities for pupils to apply their computing knowledge and skills across the curriculum using a range of hand held classroom resources including individual laptops.
 Our assessment system for computing takes into account learning and application across the curriculum.

 The National Curriculum